 Majors and Careers

 It is not uncommon for students to have questions about major selection and career choices!
 Our peer advisors and career counselors are available to assist you in the career development process.
 We begin by exploring your interests, strengths and values with you.
-We can help you explore majors and careers, give you some ideas about networking with professionals in your chosen field, and finally assist you in developing an academic and career action plan.
+We can help you explore majors and careers, give you some ideas about networking with professionals in your chosen field, and assist you in developing an academic and career action plan.

 Career Assessment and Counseling